cristianferrarig/font-awesome-middleman/README.md

     $font-awesome-enable-ie7-support:         false !default;
     $font-awesome-enable-utilities-classes:   true !default;
     $font-awesome-enable-extras-classes:      true !default;
-    @import "font-awesome";

 ### Not using Bootstrap?
-You can set the `$font-awesome-enable-bootstrap-support` variable to `false` to disable bootstrap styles and classes.
+If you need disable bootstrap styles and classes.
+Add this:

     $font-awesome-enable-bootstrap-support: false;

 ### Need IE7 Support?
 Font Awesome supports IE7.
-If you need it, you can set the `$font-awesome-enable-ie7-support` to `true`.
+If you need it, add this.

     $font-awesome-enable-ie7-support: true;